 - Founded in 2006, Global Water Challenge (GWC) is a coalition of leading organizations committed to achieving universal access to safe drinking water, sanitation and hygiene (WASH).
 With leading companies, civil society partners and governments, GWC accelerates the delivery of safe water and sanitation through partnerships that catalyze financial support and drive innovation for sustainable solutions.
 Through GWC’s innovative public-private partnerships, over 1 million people have been reached with clean water access.
-Leading supporters of Global Water Challenge include Cargill, The Coca-Cola Company, The Dow Chemical Company, Ford Motor Company and the Wallace Genetic Foundation.
-The Global Environment & Technology Foundation serves as the executive secretariat of Global Water Challenge.
+Leading supporters of Global Water Challenge include Cargill, The Coca-Cola Company, Dow, Ford Motor Company and the Wallace Genetic Foundation.
+The Global Environment & Technology Foundation serves as the executive secretariat.

 The Replenish Africa Initiative (RAIN) is the signature community initiative of The Coca-Cola Africa Foundation.
 Backed by a six-year, $30 million dollar commitment by The Coca-Cola Company, in partnership with other donors, RAIN’s goal is to provide over 2 million people in Africa with access to drinking water by 2015.
 GETF provides strategic and management support to RAIN.